dxda6216/q10/README.md

 ---
 ## On your computer
-Please download [q10_calculator.py](https://github.com/dxda6216/q10/blob/main/q10_calculator.py) into your computer and execute the script from the command line.
+Please download [q10_calculator.py](https://github.com/dxda6216/q10/blob/main/q10_calculator.py) into your computer and execute it from the command line.
 <pre>
 Run:           python q10_calculator.py
 Requirements:  Python 3.9+, numpy, scipy, matplotlib (tkinter ships with Python)